Tag: righteousness

 • Transformational Inheritance

-In the Merriam-Webster’s collegiate dictionary (11th Ed), (1) a legacy is a of personal money or personal property, (2) something transmitted by or received from an ancestor or predecessor.
+In the Merriam-Webster’s collegiate dictionary (11th Ed), (1) a is a gift of personal money or personal property, (2) something transmitted by or received from an ancestor or predecessor.

 What a dry way to kill a legacy.